Guardrails

 Here, it’s using predefined examples of jailbreak prompts in guardrail/jailbreak.
 Those have been incorporated from https://github.com/verazuo/jailbreak_llms, but you can define your own examples and place in a subdirectory of src/main/resources/.
 All text files in the configured bad-examples-resource-dir are included in the similarity search.

-This can be used for other things than jailbreak attempt detection.
+You can use this for other things than jailbreak attempt detection.